 You cannot consolidate private student loans under the Direct Consolidation Loan program.
 To consolidate private student loans you must use a private student loan consolidation company.

 The biggest benefit of consolidating student loans with a private lender is that you can save money on interest.
 Paying student loan interest isn’t easy when you have high interest rate student loans.
 But, if you consolidate you can dramatically lower your interest rate and save yourself thousands over the life of your loan.

-Student loan consolidation interest rates start below 2% for very qualified borrowers.
+Student loan refinance and consolidation interest rates start below 2% for very qualified borrowers.
 In fact, some private student loan consolidation lenders have rates as low as 1.90%.
 The rate you will receive varies depending on a number of factors including creditworthiness, term length, and interest rate type.

 When you consolidate student loans through a private lender you can select a new term length and interest rate type.
-As a general rule, variable rate are about 1.50% below their fixed rate counterparts.
+As a general rule, variable rates are about 1.50% below their fixed rate counterparts.
 That being said, fixed rates do have benefits.
 With fixed rates, you can know that you will pay the same amount for the life of your loan.
 Where as variable rates can change with market interest rates.

 Moreover, if you choose a longer term length you will receive a higher rate in comparison to a shorter term length.
 To get that low 1.90% you will need to choose a 5 year term length with a variable rate, and have excellent credit.
 What is excellent credit?
 To have excellent credit you usually need to have a FICO credit score above 820.
 Depending on the credit bureau, you FICO score may vary by as much as 15 points.
 It is good to check all three of your credit reports regularly.